GabrielCodreanu/Project/frontend/README.md

 ## Files

 - `index.html` – Entry point that loads React, React Router, and Babel from CDNs and renders the application.
+When the backend is running this file is served at `http://localhost:3001`.
 - `style.css` – Basic black and gold theme used across the pages.
 - `src/app.js` – Application code using React Router and a small authentication context.